scratchfoundation/.github/CONTRIBUTING.md

 4. Run the code, and reproduce the problem
 5. Create your branch from the `develop` branch
 6. Make code changes to fix the problem
-7. Run `npm test` to make sure that your changes pass our tests
+7. Test your changes and make sure existing tests pass.
+In most scratch repositories running `npm test` will run the tests.
+We strongly encourage you to write tests for any changes.
 8. Commit your changes
 9. Push your branch to your fork
 10. Create your pull request